 (b) the regular supervisory report, as well as relevant annual and quarterly quantitative templates;

-(c) the conclusions drawn by the supervisory authority concerned following to the supervisory review process carried out at the level of the individual undertaking.
+(c) the conclusions drawn by the supervisory authority concerned following the supervisory review process carried out at the level of the individual undertaking.

 3. The group supervisor shall exchange with the other supervisory authorities within the college on a systematic basis the following information: